 Table of contents

-These types of addiction have devastating consequences in the lives of the addicts and their loved ones.
-Addiction damages people’s health, their finances, and their emotional well-being.
+Drug and alcohol addiction has devastating consequences in the lives of addicts and their loved ones.
+These types of addictions can damage their health, finances, and emotional well-being.

 But breaking out of addiction on your own is almost impossible.
 That’s why addicts need all the help they can get.
 And this is where substance abuse counselors come in.

-This amazing role offers you the opportunity to change lives for the better.
+This unique role offers you the opportunity to change lives for the better.
 But how do you become a substance abuse counselor?

 Well, one way is to start with training.
 To find out more about how to get your CCAPP certification, read on!

 A substance abuse counselor is vital when it comes to recovering from addiction.
 They support recovery in a variety of ways.